code-disaster/libsdlang/README.md

 The library doesn't allocate *any* memory.
 By default, it only uses a few hundred bytes of stack memory to store state and buffer input.
 You can predefine `SDLANG_PARSE_BUFFERSIZE` to increase the buffer size, which is probably only required when using large literals or string values.

 The parser uses a small stack frame for parsing nested SDLang blocks.
 Stack size can be changed by predefining `SDLANG_PARSE_STACKSIZE`.

-The stack frame **does not grow** - the parser will generate a `sdlang_report_error()` call when it's full.
+The stack frame **does not grow** - the parser will stop with a `SDLANG_PARSE_ERROR_STACK_OVERFLOW` when it's full.